frankc60/jStrip/README.md

 ### .sort()

-sorts array contents into alphabetical or numeric order.
+sorts an `array` contents into alphabetical or numeric order.

 ```js
 jStrip5.getData([1,5,3,6,2,4]).lowercase()